elclanrs/jq-idealforms-old/README.md

 ```

 ####`exclude`
 Prevent validation if the value matches any value in the given array.
+Use this filter to exclude the default (first) option of a `select` input.
 ```javascript
 'myinput': {
   filters: 'exclude',